Limit Theorems for Network Data without Metric Structure: Proofs for Section

-where the first inequality follows from Hölder's inequality, the fourth one follows from Lemma~\ref{lem:predi < FMD}, and the fifth one follows from Condition (2) in this theorem ($C$ denotes the upper bound in Condition (2)), the third equality is from the fact that $Z_{i,n,j}$ and $Z_{i,n}$ are identically distributed conditional on $\c_{n}$, and the fourth and the fifth equalities are from the definitions of $Z_{i,n}$ and $Z_{i,n,j}$.
+where the first inequality follows from Hölder's inequality, the final inequality follows from Lemma~\ref{lem:predi < FMD}, Lemma~\ref{lem:fdm of martingale < 2nd FMD} and the definition of $\mathfrak{d}_{p,n}\left(i,j,\c_{n}\right)$, and the third equality is from the fact that $Z_{i,n,j}$ and $Z_{i,n}$ are identically distributed conditional on $\c_{n}$.
+Thus, it follows from Conditions (1) and (3) in this theorem that Eq.(\ref{eq:condition for LLN for Z^2}) holds.
+We conclude that Condition (a) is satisfied.